Event storming

-Event storming is a workshop-based method to quickly find out what is happening in the domain of a software program.
+EventStorming is a workshop-based method to quickly find out what is happening in the domain of a software program.

 Compared to other methods it is extremely lightweight and intentionally requires no support by a computer.

 The result is expressed in sticky notes on a wide wall.

 The business process is "stormed out" as a series of domain events which are denoted as orange stickies.

 It was invented by Alberto Brandolini in the context of domain-driven design (DDD).

+The initial name, “Event-based modelling”, originates from Vaughn Vernon’s IDDD Tour, where Alberto Brandolini was a guest trainer.
+The term “Event-based” was already used in Vaughn’s material, so a last-minute name change happened just before going on stage in Leuwen, and EventStorming was born.

+The official spelling is a single word: EventStorming, not Event Storming.

 EventStorming can be used as a means for business process modeling and requirements engineering.

 The idea is to bring together software developers and domain experts and learn from each other.

 The name was chosen to show that the focus should be on the domain events and the method works similar to brainstorming or agile modeling's model storming.

 Requirements

 It is important for an EventStorming workshop to have the right people present.

 This includes people who know the questions to ask (typically developers) and those who know the answers (domain experts, product owners).

 The modeling will be placed on a wide wall with a roll of paper rolled out on it.

 The sticky notes will be placed on this paper.

 You will require at least 5 distinct colors for the sticky notes.